-GOAL ONE: Support - Increase community awareness, understanding of, and support for Island Housing Trust's activities, and for affordable housing on the Island.
+GOAL ONE: Support - Increase community awareness, understanding of, and support for the IHT's activities, and for affordable housing on the Island.

 Rationale: We have led efforts to educate our communities about the need for affordable housing on our Island.
-And yet there are people who do not understand how critical a range of permanent housing options are to our community and to our economy.
-By increasing community awareness of who affordable housing benefits, and how this housing can be developed and maintained, we hope to decrease fears of affordable housing and increase political will and financial support for our projects.
-Low and moderate-income households will benefit as they become aware of affordable housing options and access those options, and to the extent that their neighbors have an understanding of the value that affordable housing provides to people they know and the larger community.
+And yet there are people who do not understand how critical a range of permanent housing options is to our community and to our economy.
+By increasing community awareness of who is benefitted by affordable housing, and how this housing can be developed and maintained, we hope to decrease fears of affordable housing and increase political will and financial support for our projects.
+Low and moderate-income households will benefit as they become aware of affordable housing options and access those options; and neighbors can gain an understanding of the value that affordable housing provides to people they know and to the larger community.

-Strategy One: Update and implement fundraising plan by maintaining and strengthening our relationship with donors and funders in order to in order raise \$3 to \$6 million annually.
+Strategy One: Update and implement fundraising plan by maintaining and strengthening our relationship with donors and funders in order to in order raise \$6 million in funding and financing combined annually.